 Other Services Offered at Brave Minds Psychological Services

-Online therapy isn’t the only service we offer at our Scotch Plains, NJ-based practice.
-Other mental health services include counseling for teens, trauma therapy, anxiety treatment for children, anxiety treatment for teens, child sexual abuse therapy, and sexual assault counseling for adults.
+We offer a variety of mental health services at our Scotch Plains, NJ-based practice.
+These services include counseling for teens, trauma therapy, anxiety treatment for children, anxiety treatment for teens, child sexual abuse therapy, and sexual assault counseling for adults.
 In addition, we also offer teen social phobia therapy, adult anxiety counseling, couples counseling, counseling for parents, postpartum counseling, birth trauma therapy, and food allergy therapy.